vercel/next.js/docs/api-reference/data-fetching/getStaticPaths.md

 If `fallback` is `false`, then any paths not returned by `getStaticPaths` will result in a **404 page**.
 This is useful if you have a small number of paths to pre-render and want to statically generate them all during `next build`.

-It is also useful when the new pages are not added often.
-If you add more items to the data source and need to render the new pages, you will need to run the build again.
+When `next build` is run, Next.js will check if `getStaticPaths` returned `fallback: false`, it will then build **only** the paths returned by `getStaticPaths`.
+This option is useful if you have a small number of paths to create, or new page data is not added often.
+If you find that you need to add more paths, and you have `fallback: false`, you will need to run `next build` again so that the new paths can be generated.

 The following example pre-renders one blog post per page called `pages/posts/[id].js`.
 The list of blog posts will be fetched from a CMS and returned by `getStaticPaths`.
 Then, for each page, it fetches the post data from a CMS using [`getStaticProps`](/docs/api-reference/data-fetching/getStaticProps.md).